Kandy-IO/kandy-anonymous-android-sdk/tutorials/MobileSDK Anonymous Android User Guide.md

     }
 ```
 <!-- tabs:end -->
+##### Log Levels
+###### Trace_WebRTC
+The application developer should use this level to view all webrtc and SDK logs.
+###### Trace
+This is really fine-grained information.
+When you're at this level, you're basically looking to capture every detail you possibly can about the application's behavior.
+Think of this level as the method you should use for all the logging you will do while tracking a specific problem and most likely get rid of it once you find the problem.

+App developer should use this level to view all messages on the sdk side.
+The logs coming from this level will lead to the solution of the SDK error.
+However, it should be noted that webrtc logs will not be displayed at this level.
+###### Info
+Info messages correspond to normal application behavior.
+They provide the skeleton of what happened.
+A service started or stopped.
+The notification engine started, you got a new message or network status changed.
+Think of it as all the messages you'd like to see in the log when creating call for example, or in other words - anything that might help you resolve or at least identify a problem without looking in the source code.

+Logs at this level can either solve the problem or have ideas to solve the problem, but this is not guaranteed.
+It contains less information than the trace level.However, it should be noted that webrtc logs will not be displayed at this level.
+###### Warning
+Use this log level to indicate that you might have a problem and that you've detected an unusual situation.
+Maybe you were trying to invoke a service and it failed a couple of times before connecting on an automatic retry or you were trying to start a service which already running.
+It's unexpected and unusual, but no real harm done, and it's not known whether the issue will persist or recur.
+The application can tolerate warning messages, but they should always be justified and examined.

+This level can be use to see errors and warnings from Sdk.
+Developer can view where the error is, but may not be able to find root cause of an error.Webrtc logs will not be displayed at this level
+###### Error
+An error is a serious issue and represents the failure of something important going on in your application.
+No system can tolerate items logged on this level.
+Maybe you've got something like dropped WebSocket connections or the inability to access a service.

+This level can be use to see only errors from Sdk.
+Developer can view where the error is, but may not be able to find root cause of an error.Webrtc logs will not be displayed at this level

+##### Storing logs

 Our recommendation is to store the logs in memory and provide the ability to send them log file over e-mail to our support team if issues are encountered.Please check our sample below.